pudly/schmopera-hugo/content/articles/coc-nozze.md

 Like, I can handle some dramatic symbolism, some commentary on a piece that has enormous wisdom in it; I suppose it's because all the neat little ideas -- Cherubim rides a unicycle!
 Susanna is _obsessed_ with the Countess' fur coat!
 Figaro keeps leaping into an open pit in the floor! -- don't ever add up to something that's more profound than what Mozart and Da Ponte gave us.

 The singing though -- _chef's kiss_.
 For me, the utter standouts were Andrea Carroll as Susanna, and Lauren Fagan as the Countess.
-Carroll
+Fagan delivered moments of actual operatic perfection; her "Porgi amor" was textbook and spilling over with colour, and her "Dove sono" had me rooted to my seat.
+And Carroll was a stunning Susanna, all whip-smart and funny and, in this production, a completely desirable woman.
+Her "Deh vieni, non tardar" was the sexiest thing I've ever. heard. in. my. life.

+Emily Fons was Cherubino incarnate; each time I hear her, Fons' voice gets warmer and richer, yet still she has the youth and sparkle that we want out of the insufferable teen boy.
+She was particularly adorable with Mireille Asselin as Barbarina; you can't really get much bubblier than bouncing curled pigtails, and Asselin creates her own show-stopping moment with her arietta in the last act.

+I thought the dynamic between Figaro and the Count was fascinating in this production.
+Luca Pisaroni is a gorgeous Figaro, with a round, house-filling sound and a fab sense of humour.
+And Gordon Bintner as the Count was an amazing

+ Carroll's Susanna was total perfection; smart, funny, and